Mixed Hodge structures and Siegel operators: Abstract

 \section{Abstract}

 In this paper we study mixed Hodge structures on the cohomology of locally symmetric varieties and give an application to modular forms.
-We first prove vanishing of various Hodge numbers around the roof of the Hodge triangle.
-In the middle degree, this especially implies that the length of the weight filtration on the first Hodge subspace reduces to the ${\Q}$-rank of the group.
-We prove that this weight filtration coincides with the corank filtration on the space of modular forms of canonical weight defined by the Siegel operators, and calculate its graded quotients.
-As a consequence, we deduce surjectivity of the total Siegel operators in many cases.
+After proving vanishing of some Hodge numbers, we focus on the weight filtration on the last Hodge subspace of the middle degree cohomology.
+We prove that the weight filtration coincides with the corank filtration on the space of modular forms of canonical weight defined by the Siegel operators, and calculate the graded quotients.
+As an application, we deduce surjectivity of the total Siegel operators in many cases, and identify an obstruction space in the remaining case.